British Rail Class 37: British Rail

 Over time they were displaced from most passenger work by new build DMUs such as the Sprinter units, though they still found work in the summer and on secondary services from time to time through the 1990s as traffic demand required.
 This saw use both on the North Wales Coast and, most remarkably, Cardiff–Rhymney local services through to 2006.
 In Scotland after being displaced from the West Highland and far north routes, 37/4s were used on two diagrams on the – route for several years as well as being used to Kyle of Lochalsh in the summer and on Inverness– services.
 The final daily work in Scotland was the Fort William Caledonian Sleeper, this ending in June 2006.

 Their freight work similarly reduced, being displaced by higher powered locomotives such as the and locomotives on coal trains, though they continued on other cargos such as oil tankers for longer.

 After privatisation

 In the 1980s, many locomotives were refurbished, which has contributed to the Class 37 fleet becoming one of the longest surviving classes on British railways.
 However, the introduction of locomotives meant many 37s were withdrawn or scrapped.
 English Welsh & Scottish and Direct Rail Services operated small fleets, with several other examples also operated by spot-hire companies.
 However, second-hand Class 37s have also proved popular in the export market, with some examples operating in Spain and France, serving the construction of those countries' high-speed railway networks.
-As of 2025, numerous examples of the class are still in mainline service, despite most of them being at least sixty years old.
+As of 2026, numerous examples of the class are still in mainline service, despite being over sixty years old.